mtdowner/simple-website/README.md

 `.list` is a class selector.
 Each HTML element that contains a class attribute set to list will get the styles that are defined within this selector.

 `#msg` is an ID selector.
-The HTML element that has its id attribute set to msg will get the styles that are defined within this selector.
+The HTML element that has its `id` attribute set to `msg` will get the styles that are defined within this selector.

 The names that you use for your selectors can be arbitrary, as long as they match what you've defined in the HTML.

-Save your work by selecting Control+S on Windows or Command+S on macOS.
+Save your work.

-View in browser
+## View in browser

-To preview using VS Code, right-click the file name index.html, and then select Open In Default Browser.
+To preview using VS Code, right-click the file name `index.html`, and then select `Open In Default Browser`.

 **Important**

-Even though you were just editing the main.css file, to preview the changes, you should select the index.html file.
+Even though you were just editing the `main.css` file, to preview the changes, you should select the `index.html` file.

 The webpage opens in your default browser.

-Screenshot of the website with the font styles applied.

 Are the font styles what you expected to see?
 It's interesting how styles applied to the `<body>` are inherited on the `<h1>` element.
-We didn't define anything for `<h1>`, but it still got the font that was defined on `<body>.
+We didn't define anything for `<h1>`, but it still got the font that was defined on `<body>`.
 This inheritance mechanism from parent elements to their descendants is one of the key aspects of CSS.
 However, the `<li>`elements have a different font, overriding the one set on `<body>` because they're also descendants of the `<ul>` element which you defined a style for.

 Note that using Open In Default Browser in VS Code opens a new tab in the browser every time.
 To avoid opening a new tab, you can reload the tab that already contains your website instead.

-To reload the tab press F5, which is the refresh keyboard shortcut, or press Ctrl+R on Windows or Linux, and Command+R on a Mac.
+To reload the tab press `F5`, which is the refresh keyboard shortcut, or press `Ctrl+R` on Windows or Linux, and `Command+R` on a Mac.

 ## Add a light theme

 Next, you'll add support for a color theme for your website.
 Begin by defining a light-colored theme using hex color codes.

 In your CSS file, add the following code at the end of the file.